diego-hartmann/VanillaCalculator/README.md

 # VanillaCalculator [(Open)](vanillacalculator.vercel.app)

 A (really) simple calculator frontend I've made for fun - using pure JavaScript and CSS animations.
+No libs, neither frameworks.

 Cool thing: the calculator interacts with your real laptop keyboard keys at real time.